 Offsite Document Storage for Texas Lawyers and Law Firms

-But file retention can be time-consuming, inconvenient, and expensive without professional help.
-That’s why many law firms turn to document management services for secure and convenient legal file storage.
+But file retention can be time-consuming, inconvenient, and expensive without professional legal document management help.
+That’s why many law firms turn to document management legal services for secure and convenient legal file storage.
+Armstrong Archives provides the perfect legal document management solution.

 According to the Texas Center for Legal Ethics’ Opinion 627 (April 2013), an attorney can dispose of client files after the proper “passage of time.”
 The opinion does not state how long this period is, but uses a five-year retention period as its basis.
 However, the opinion suggests that the length of file retention isn’t as important as having a solid file retention policy.